martynsmith/node-irc/README.md

     client.say('#yourchannel', "I'm a bot!");
     client.say('nonbeliever', "SRSLY, I AM!");

-and sending notices:

-    client.notice('#yourchannel', "I'm a bot!");
-    client.notice('nonbeliever', "SRSLY, I AM!");
+and many others.
+Check out the API documentation for a complete reference.

-For any other commands you might want to send to the server you can use the send() message which sends raw messages to the server:
+For any commands that there aren't methods for you can use the send() method which sends raw messages to the server:

     client.send('MODE', '#yourchannel', '+o', 'yournick');

 All commands and events are documented in `API.md` (hopefully).
-I hope to make a more complete set of events/commands over the next few weeks.
+If you find any methods/events missing that you'd really like to have included feel free to send me a pull request (preferred) or file an issue and I'll try get around to writing it.

 [npm]: http://github.com/isaacs/npm